 - memberships and offices held in professional societies - public service activities that relate to the health of the general public - continuing participation and leadership roles in medical/dental service organizations - appointment as a section or symposium chairperson a.
+Clinical Activity

-Clinical Activity from University of Michigan faculty and current or former colleagues as well as former trainees.
+A clinical instructional track faculty member's work is usually dominated by clinical responsibilities and a high level of clinical competency is expected in all ranks.
+Clinical excellence may be documented by letters from University of Michigan faculty and current or former colleagues as well as former trainees.
 Letters typically attest that the nominee is considered by the dental community as a clinical resource, is sought out for clinical expertise, and has a strong referral base.
 By their nature these letters will often come from sources that have personal knowledge of the individual's clinical skills and character.
 A clinician is a role model for dental students and must demonstrate collegiality, integrity, professional excellence, respect for diversity, engagement in community, and commitment to individual learning and scholarship.